sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

 **Tips**

-- Try framing each query so that it has a single, short answer such as:
+- Try framing each prompt so that it has a single, short answer such as:

   - "company address"
   - "name of recipient"